anilsingh581/interview-questions-and-answers/README.md

-# Awesome Programing Language Interviews
+# Awesome Programming  Language Interviews

 > A curated list of lists of technical interview questions.